varknull/client-log-segmenter/README.md

 - `k` = string of some random characters
 - `client` = unique string identifying a client
 - `timestamp` = unix timestamp

-The application read the input files and then produce a set of output files containing all the input lines for a specific client.
-Thus segmenting the input logs for each client.
-The contents of each output file is sorted by timestamp.
+A producer thread for each http request reads the log InputStream line by line, each line is add to a TreeSet (sorted by timestamp) in a ConcurrentHashMap segmented by clientId.
+Once all the threads have finished a Consumer writes a set of output files containing the input lines for a specific client sorted by timestamp.
+Thus the input logs are segmented for each client.

 Example of output files: